-White [] internal temperature warning icon
+White [ ] internal temperature warning icon

-- A white [1] icon indicates high internal camera temperature, caused by factors such as extended shooting or use in hot environments. - The white [1] icon indicates that the image quality of still photos will decline.
-Stop shooting for a while and allow the camera to cool down. - Shooting at low ISO speeds instead of high speeds is recommended when the white [1] icon is displayed. - Extended shooting under high temperature will cause the white [[.]] icon to appear earlier.
-When you are not shooting, always turn off the camera. - If the camera's internal temperature is high, the quality of images shot with a high ISO speed or long exposure may decline even before the white [] icon is displayed.
+- A white [1] icon indicates high internal camera temperature.
+The white [1] icon indicates that the image quality of still photos will decline.
+Stop shooting for a while and allow the camera to cool down. - If the camera's internal temperature is high, the quality of images shot with a high ISO speed or long exposure may decline even before the white [1] icon is displayed.